shenberg/roboshaul.com/index.md

   </tbody>
 </table>

-The dataset and benchmark TTS system were published at INTERSPEECH 2023 as [SASPEECH: A Hebrew Single Speaker Dataset for Text To Speech and Voice Conversion](TODO)
+The dataset and benchmark TTS system were published at INTERSPEECH 2023 as [SASPEECH: A Hebrew Single Speaker Dataset for Text To Speech and Voice Conversion](https://www.isca-speech.org/archive/interspeech_2023/sharoni23_interspeech.html) with [Erica Cooper](mailto:ecooper@cs.columbia.edu)

 The dataset is [available for download at OpenSLR](http://openslr.org/134/)